Huron County Map 1932

 Michael Hardy

-Michael Hardy is the owner of Thumbwind Publications LLC.
-Michael was born in Michigan and grew up near Caseville.
-In 2009 he started this fun-loving site covering Michigan's Upper Thumb.
-Since then, he has authored a vast range of content and established a loyal base of 60,000 visitors per month.
+Michael is the owner of Thumbwind Publications LLC.
+It started in 2009 as a fun-loving site covering Michigan's Upper Thumb.
+Since then, he has expanded sites and range of content and established a loyal base of 60,000 visitors per month.

 View all posts by Michael Hardy →